GDS-Education-Community-of-Practice/gds-education-community-of-practice.github.io/_pages/workshops.md

 # DSECOP June 2023 Workshop Announcement

 The Data Science Education Community of Practice (DSECOP) is thrilled to announce its second workshop, which will be held from **June 26–28, 2023**, at the University of Maryland, College Park.
+Apply [here](https://forms.gle/iFLo7y8HXBmTdoxe8)!

 ### Goal